 The biggest draw of co-branded credit cards is the rewards cardholders get every time they spend on the card.
-Hotel points, credit card miles and cash back rewards aren’t free—and odds are, the bank is paying less than one unit per $1 spent to pass them on to you.
+Points, miles and cash back rewards aren’t free—and odds are the bank is paying less than one unit per $1 spent to pass them on to you.

 To offer those rewards, the banks will pay a premium to the airline, hotel or other partners to distribute them.
-In the case of airline miles and hotel points, the credit card company buys the rewards from the carrier or hotelier in bulk, which are then handed down to the customers.
+In the case of airline miles and hotel points, the credit card company buys the rewards from the carrier or hotelier in bulk and hands them down to the customers.

 For the travel industry, co-branded credit cards aren’t just about getting people on the aircraft.
 Rather, rewards cards are a major boost to their bottom line annually.
-In 2019, American Express paid Delta Air Lines around $4.1 billion to deliver SkyMiles to their cardholders.
+In 2019, American Express paid Delta Air Lines over $4 billion to deliver SkyMiles to their cardholders.

 While there is seemingly no limit on the number of co-branded credit cards to choose from, we did the research and selected some of the best cards in their respective categories.
 If you’re looking to travel, shop online or simply save some money, these are the cards you’ll want in your wallet.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: Best airline travel card

 - Welcome offer: 50,000 AAdvantage bonus miles after spending $2,500 within the first three months of account opening

 - Rewards: Earn 2 AAdvantage miles for every $1 spent at gas stations, restaurants and eligible American Airlines purchases; 1 AAdvantage mile for every $1 spent everywhere else